PLEASE READ AND FOLLOW THE INSTRUCTIONS BELOW CAREFULLY TO COMPLETE YOUR APPLICATION SUCCESSFULLY:

-KEEP IN MIND THAT ALL DECISIONS REGARDING ADMISSION ARE BASED ON A DETAILED EXAMINATION OF THE COMPLETE APPLICATION PACKAGE.
+KEEP IN MIND THAT ALL ADMISSION DECISIONS ARE BASED ON A DETAILED EXAMINATION OF A COMPLETE APPLICATION PACKAGE.

 IMPORTANT INFORMATION WHEN APPLYING